 When someone says I’ll miss you they mean that a certain individual will miss a certain individual.
 It’s more of a personal thing to tell someone the importance of their presence and what it means when they are not around.

 This phase is mostly used in romantic or friendly intimated situations.
-When someone close to your heart is parting from you for a certain period of time and you know that the time you both spend together is valuable.
+When someone close to your heart is parting from you for a certain period you know that the time you both spend together is valuable.

 Here are a few examples of “I’ll miss you” to let you know the meaning of this sentence.

-- Mama, I will miss you when I’ll be at school.
+• Mama, I will miss you when I’m at school.

 One does not just simply tell someone I’ll miss you.
 There is always a feeling of compassion and intimacy behind these words.